ZhenjianYang/SoraVoice-Deprecated/README.md

 But, **Voice Scripts** for *Sora no Kiseki* series are not finished yet.
 So voice patches for *Sora no Kiseki* series are not available now.

+## About dsound.dll
+For *Sora no Kiseki*/*Trails in the Sky* series, you can use **dsound.dll** instead of **dinput8.dll**, in case that you couldn't use **dinput8.dll** for some reasons (e.g. another MOD also use dinput8.dll).

 ## About the configuration file
 The voice patch's configuration file is `<Game Root>/voice/ed_voice.ini`.
 It will be created after the game launched.
 And some configurations can be changed by hotkeys during game playing.
 Check the configuration file with a text editor for more details.

+## About extra features
+As a default setting, voice patch will automaticly advance dialogs.
+And the dialog's SE will be diabled if the dialog has voice.
+For more details about these features, check the configuration file `ed_voice.ini`.

 ## By now, this project can work for
 |Game Title                    |Publisher |Version       | Language